gggritso/site/Vimmy.safariextension.md

 # Vimmy

 Vimmy is a simple extension for Safari I wrote to add some vim keybindings.
 I didn't like the other options mostly because I thought they were ugly and convoluted.
 The extension is available on the [Safari Extensions Gallery](https://safari-extensions.apple.com/details/?id=com.gggritso.vimmy-36948PQEY6).
+You can report bugs and file suggestions on [GitHub](https://github.com/gggritso/Vimmy.safariextension).

 ## Commands